gravityrail/lang-memgpt/README.md

-# Lang-MemGPT
+# Stu's Discord Bot

-This repo provides a simple example of memory service you can build and deploy using LanGraph.

-Inspired by papers like [MemGPT](https://memgpt.ai/) and distilled from our own works on long-term memory, the graph extracts memories from chat interactions and persists them to a database.
-This information can later be read or queried semantically to provide personalized context when your bot is responding to a particular user.
+This is (or, will be, depending when you read this) a Discord bot that uses LangGraph to provide long-term memory to a Discord server.

+It is based on the excellent [LangChain MemGPT](https://github.com/langchain-ai/lang-memgpt/) project, but unbroken to work with the latest LangGraph Studio.

+Inspired by papers like [MemGPT](https://memgpt.ai/) and others.

 ![Process](./img/studio.gif)